TencentMediaLab/GME/GME Developer Manual/Windows Developer Manual/Windows SDK Developer Manual_intl.md

 ```

-### Enable streaming speech recognition
+### Enable streaming recording
-This API is used to start streaming speech recognition.
+This API is used to start streaming recording.
 Texts obtained from voice-to-text conversion will be returned in real time in its callback.

 #### Function prototype
 ```